thundercore/developers-portal/docs-en/referral-contract.md

 title: Get More Users with Referral Library
 ---

-Referral is one of the best effective marketing.
-Lots of popular DApps, including: [Fomo3d](https://exitscam.me/), [My Crypto Heroes](https://www.mycryptoheroes.net), [HyperSnake](https://www.hypersnakes.io/e/e/d/index.html)..., use referral mechanisms to drive success.
+Referral is one of the best effective form of marketing.
+Lots of popular DApps, including: [Fomo3d](https://exitscam.me/), [My Crypto Heroes](https://www.mycryptoheroes.net), [HyperSnake](https://www.hypersnakes.io/e/e/d/index.html), as well as many others use referral mechanisms to drive success.

-Hence, we build a referral library, [Referral Solidity](https://github.com/thundercore/referral-solidity), in order to help DApp developers to quickly build their own referral mechanisms.
+Hence, we built a referral library: [Referral Solidity](https://github.com/thundercore/referral-solidity), to help DApp developers to quickly build their own referral mechanisms.
 In this document we will share how to use our library.
 We have also integrated referral to our tutorial [demo](https://thundercore.github.io/DoubleOrNothing).

 ## Referral Solidity Library

 Check out our basic multi-level referral: [https://github.com/thundercore/referral-solidity/](https://github.com/thundercore/referral-solidity/).
 With this library, you can have the following features in minutes:

-- Up to three levels referral system with native token (ETH, TT...)
+- Up to three levels of referral system with native token (ETH, TT...)
 - Pay referral bonus based on referee amount
 - Pay instantly when downline joins
 - Only active users will get the referral bonus